oivoodoo/mongoid-report/README.md

   class Report1
     include Mongoid::Report

-    column :field1, for: Model
-  end

-  class Report2
-    include Mongoid::Report
+    report 'example' do
       attach_to Model do
-      column :field1
-    end
-  end

-  class Report3
-    include Mongoid::Report

-    group_by :day, for: Model
+        group_by :day
         column :field1, for: Model
       end

-  class Report4
-    include Mongoid::Report

-    attach_to Model do
-      group_by :day

-      column :field1
-    end
-  end

-  class Report5
-    include Mongoid::Report

-    attach_to Model, as: 'summary-report' do
-      group_by :day

-      column :field1
     end
   end
 ```